 The next morning I drove Audrey back to her mother’s house.
 The last thing she said to me before she went inside was that she liked the perspective title of my next book, “Burlington Days.”
 Even though I had just broken her heart, Audrey was still being supportive of me.
 I drove around her neighborhood for the next several minutes, debating whether I should just leave or drive like hell back to Audrey’s house, bang on her door, fall to my knees and beg her to forgive me.
 I never did go back.
 Instead I went out, got myself a large frappaccino from Starbucks and the new Madden football game to try and distract myself.
 This was the beginning of my final phase of dishonesty, hiding from those closest to me just how devastated I was.
 I texted my brother some nonsense about being relieved to be a free man once more.
 When I told my parents I simply told them that the distance was just getting too hard and it wasn’t going to work.
 At least that explanation had some truth to it.

 I was absolutely crushed, and became sullen and withdrawn from everybody.
 Apathy was another component, especially when it came to my job.
 I just couldn’t give a shit about being at the front desk of a car dealership anymore.
 A couple of months later I was unceremoniously fired from my job.
-Within a matter of months I had gone from feeling complete and hopeful to feeling like I had lost everything.
+I had gone from feeling complete to feeling like I had lost everything.
 I felt like getting fired was God’s judgement against my deception of Audrey.
-I was so low that, for the only time in my life I considered cutting it short, but a combination of wanting to see my book to publication and a fear of causing my family shame prevented any serious consideration.
+I was so low that, for the only time in my life I considered cutting it short, but a combination of wanting to see my book through to publication and a fear of causing my family shame prevented any serious consideration.

 I did what I could to carry on, taking to running along Cochran Road in Richmond most every day, reading more than I ever had in my life and throwing myself completely into the editing process.
 Audrey and I still kept in touch after the break up, still sharing what was happening in one another’s lives.
 For the next two years she even remembered my birthday and sent very thoughtful e-mails.
 We talked for the last time in July of 2014.
 I was preparing to move out of my parent’s house and into my first apartment in downtown Burlington.
 I felt that I was beginning a new chapter in my life, and if I was going to move on I needed to leave the past behind.
 At first I just put off writing her back, wanting to take in my new environment for a bit before telling her about it, but as the weeks went on it snowballed and eventually I just got too embarrassed to write back.
 I figured leave the past in the past and let go.
 Foolish me, I had forgotten my Faulkner.
 “The past is not dead.
 In fact, it’s not even past.”

-It took me the better part of two years to try seriously dating again, and while I would have a series of relationships, some being better than others, none of them lasted.
+It took me the better part of two years to try dating seriously again, and while I would have some meaningful relationships, none of them lasted.
 Each had their own reasons for failing but, a part of it was that I never felt the same as I did with Audrey.
 Then in the summer of 2016 I saw a Facebook post (I never had the heart to delete her as a friend) that Audrey was engaged to be married.
 Faulkner’s wisdom had come back to haunt me, because the moment I read that I felt like I had been punched in the stomach.
 My feelings for Audrey, while they had never really gone away, had been somewhat dormant during the intervening years.
 Now they all came flooding back.
-Nearly despondent, I got in my car and drove through the darkness to Richmond, along the very same road I had driven to pick Audrey up so many times.
+Despondent, I got in my car and drove through the darkness to Richmond, along the very same road I had driven to pick Audrey up so many times.
 I went down to the river, found a secluded spot and cried.
 I cursed fate and wondered aloud why it was my lot in life to lose those closest to me, why I always seemed to end up alone.
 I was drowning in self-pity and anger, wanting so badly to go back to that night and change things that it physically hurt.

-After what seemed like hours of emotion flowing through me so openly I was completely drained.
+The emotion flowed through me so openly that after a while I was completely drained.
 It was then that I remembered something one of my best friends had said.
-After reading my novel she laid a critique on the protagonist and it really hit home that in that moment.
+After reading my novel she laid a critique on the protagonist and it really hit home in that moment.
 In regards to my character’s troubles with the opposite sex she couldn’t stand that “he goes and blames it on the world instead of taking responsibility and owning up to his own actions.
 One of my pet peeves is when people cannot take responsibility for their own attitude.”
 Here I was, sitting on the river’s edge and feeling sorry for myself when I had been the author of this heartache.
 I was the one who had broken it off with Audrey, the one who had been emotionally dishonest and not revealed how I truly felt.
 This was entirely my fault, so what right did I have to feel so sorry for myself?
 The answer was none.

 As for me my friends, I honestly don’t know where to go from here.
 It feels less that I’ve come to a fork in the road and more that I’m adrift and aimless.
 I’ve begun to begrudgingly accept that my writing career will likely never amount to much in the way of financial success.
 For the past decade it has been how I have defined myself, and I’ve never given any serious thought to a career path as a result.
 But now that I’m past thirty and still living paycheck to paycheck perhaps it’s time to do something different with my life.
-I haven’t given up on trying to find love again though.
-At least that part of my optimism remains, and every time I go on a first date I get that same mixture of nervousness and excitement that something special may be about to begin.
-Still, I wonder if the day in the not too distant future will come, when I give up the notion of true love, and decide that it’s better to settle and seek shelter from the storm.
+I haven’t completely given up on trying to find love again though.
+Every time I go on a first date I get that same mixture of nervousness and excitement that something special may be underway.
+Still, I wonder if a day in the not too distant future will come, when I give up the notion of true love, and decide that it’s better to settle and seek shelter from the storm.